 Transfers of non-military style semiautomatic long guns between private individuals are not subject to a background check, however.

-In Minnesota, a person other than a federally licensed dealer who transfers a handgun or semiautomatic military-style assault weapon without complying with state background check requirements is criminally liable only if the transferee possesses or uses the firearm within one year after the transfer in furtherance of a felony crime of violence, and:
+A pre-existing provision of Minnesota law also provides that a person other than a federally licensed dealer who transfers a handgun or semiautomatic military-style assault weapon without complying with state background check requirements is criminally liable for a gross misdemeanor if the transferee possesses or uses the firearm within one year after the transfer in furtherance of a felony crime of violence, and:

 - The transferee was prohibited from possessing the weapon under Minnesota law at the time of the transfer; or